Bloodied store manager describes life in the age of COVID-19

 Modesto police put the photo of the woman on their crime stoppers page and are continuing to investigate, said Sharon Bear, the department’s public safety information coordinator.

-Despite the attack, Clarke says she still loves her job, the people she works with at the store (she declined to name it under orders from its corporate owner) and also the customers who frequent it in Modesto, a Central Valley city of 200,000.
+Despite the attack, Clarke said she still loves her job, the people she works with at the store (she declined to name it under orders from its corporate owner) and the customers who frequent it in Modesto, a Central Valley city of 200,000.

-As people have found her Facebook group, she’s noticed it’s become not only a place for other sales people to vent but also for customers to express condolences.
+As people have found her Facebook group, she has noticed it has become not only a place for other salespeople to vent but also for customers to express condolences.

 “I think something good is coming from this,” she said.
 “People are showing a lot of support for anyone who posts what they’ve gone through that day.
 It’s just really cool to see people supporting retailers.”